Associate Professor of Special Education

 - Liberty University, Lynchburg, Virginia, BS – Psychology

-2015: present Assistant Professor – Lynchburg College, School of Education, Leadership Studies and Counseling
+2015-2020: Assistant Professor – University of Lynchburg, School of Education, Leadership Studies and Counseling

-2014-2015: Adjunct Professor – Lynchburg College, School of Education and Human Development
+2014-2015: Adjunct Professor – University of Lynchburg, School of Education and Human Development

 2015: Adjunct Professor – Liberty University, School of Education